 If you have funds available and you’re willing to invest in photography equipment, get a digital single-lens reflex (DSLR) camera.
 A DSLR camera lets you take high-resolution photos resulting in better image quality.
 You can also get complementary essentials, such as a tripod, to help you take steady shots and a wireless camera remote for selfies and group shots.

 If you’re just starting out or you don’t have the funds to buy heavy-duty photography equipment, you can always use your smartphone.
-A smartphone like the LG G5 has two rear-facing cameras, one 16 MP for more vibrant photos and one 8 MP with an ultra-wide angle lens to capture great panoramic shots.

 Use Natural Light

 When taking photos, it’s always best to use a natural light source.
 For indoor photos, shoot near an open door or a large open window.
 For outdoor photos, avoid shooting directly under the sun.
 Find a spot that diffuses sunlight instead, such as under a tree.
 If possible, shoot an hour after sunrise or an hour before sunset to give your photos that soft, warm glow.
 You can also play with lighting and see whether your photos turn out better by having light come in from one side or another.

 Take Photos from Different Angles

 Surprise yourself by snapping photos from different angles.
 Aside from shooting a photo from your direct point of view, try shooting it from another line of sight.
 Grab a chair and take a photo directly overhead or shoot from the ground.
 Move around and take photos from different sides to capture shadows and light and highlight your subject in interesting ways.

 Try Different Backgrounds